 Fleece bedding must be spot cleaned daily with a broom and dustpan or handheld vacuum to remove poo, stray hay, and scattered bedding.
 All bedding must be fully washed with fragrance free detergent in a washing machine and dried in a dryer or on the washing line at least once a week.

+Using both hands, place one hand under your guinea pig’s chest so their front legs are either side of your fingers and use your other hand to support their back and rear.
 Once picked up, you should hold them close into your body and support them from underneath.

 If your family are going away, try to find someone to care for and meet all your guinea pigs’ welfare needs within their familiar home.